-Both venture capital and angel investment will inject meaningful funding into early-stage companies.
+Both venture capital and angel investment will inject meaningful venture funding into early-stage companies.
 When comparing the two as venture funding options, it’s helpful to conduct an honest assessment of your business, including its current stage, trajectory, and goals.

 Venture capitalists and angel investors invest in companies at different stages.
 Often, angel investors will seek businesses that are just starting up but have a likelihood of reaching profitability.
 Alternatively, venture capitalists seek companies that are surging in growth and have the potential of a massive return via sale or IPO.

 Venture capital will provide early-stage businesses a larger investment — anywhere from $100,000 to $100 million — but its 10x return expectations will likely eliminate most companies.
 Angel investors will offer smaller investments, but its return expectations are also comparably lower.

 Regardless, both angel investors and venture capitalists will be taking equity and will want some type of control over how an entrepreneur runs their business.
 Angel investors are typically more apt to serve as mentors; however, venture capital firms often have broad, valuable networks that can help a company grow.

 While every company’s venture funding needs are different, it’s important that entrepreneurs give careful consideration to why they are fundraising and to what ends that capital will serve.
 When evaluating your company’s capital options, evaluate your company’s stage, its trajectory, and most importantly, its goals.

 Growth capital financing is typically provided to mature companies that need to significantly grow, restructure their operations, or expand into new markets.

 Venture debt is a non-convertible, senior term loan that is sometimes used like equity with warrants for company stock.